stevegeek/vident/README.md

 // This is a Stimulus controller that is automatically registered for the `GreeterComponent`
 // and is 'sidecar' to the component.
 You can see that while in the ERB we use Ruby naming conventions
-// with snake_case Symbols, here they are converted to camelCase names. export default class extends Controller {
+// with snake_case Symbols, here they are converted to camelCase names.
+We can also just use camelCase
+// in the ERB if we want.
+export default class extends Controller {
   static targets = [ "name", "output" ]
   static classes = [ "preClick", "postClick" ]